Installing Java EE Agents in Jetty Server

 You must install Jetty before you install the policy agent, and you must stop the server during installation.

 You must install a supported version of the Java runtime environment.
 Set the JAVA_HOME environment variable accordingly.
-The policy agent installer requires Java.
+The policy agent requires Java.

 $ echo $JAVA_HOME